2008 FA Cup final: Pre-match

-The FA announced that, before the game, the Welsh national anthem, "Hen Wlad Fy Nhadau", would be played, along with the traditional renditions of the English anthem "God Save the Queen" and "Abide with Me".
+The FA announced that, before the game, the Welsh anthem, "Hen Wlad Fy Nhadau", would be played, along with the traditional renditions of the National anthem "God Save the Queen" and "Abide with Me".
 The Welsh anthem was sung by Katherine Jenkins, while Lesley Garrett sang "God Save the Queen" and the two duetted on "Abide with Me".
 However both anthems were booed by the respective opposing fans.
 The referee appointed for the game was Mike Dean of the Cheshire Football Association.
 He received a fee of £525 for taking charge of the fixture and a souvenir medal from the FA.
 Referees are traditionally only appointed to one FA Cup final in their careers and Dean had previously been selected for the 2006 FA Cup Final before being stood down when Liverpool reached the final, with Dean hailing from the nearby Wirral.
 His assistants for the match were Trevor Massey (Manchester) and Martin Yerby (Kent) while Chris Foy (Liverpool) was named as the fourth official.

 Both sides received 25,000 tickets for the final, 8,000 less than they had been given for their respective semi-final matches.
 A significant portion of tickets were kept by The FA for its members.
 Portsmouth won a coin toss to determine the choice of kit colours and chose to wear their blue home kit, leaving Cardiff in their black away kit.
 Portsmouth were considered clear favourites ahead of the match.
 They had been given odds of 16–1 to win the competition when they entered in the third round, but were now odds-on favourites at 1–3.
 Cardiff had been given odds as high as 999–1 when they entered the competition; they entered the final at 5–2.